 Joseph became a member of the Royal Fleet Reserve, and was thus recalled to the Royal Navy in 1914 as Able Seaman 218307.
 He served on the HMS Good Hope, an armoured cruiser built around 1900 and re-commissioned in 1914.
 Under the command of Rear Admiral Christopher Cradock, the ship was based off the coast of South America, in order to block German attempts at penetrating into the South Atlantic.
 Unfortunately they were vastly outnumbered by the German fleet and the HMS Good Hope was sunk on 1 November 1914 during the Battle of Coronel, with the loss of all its crew.
 The Register of Joseph’s service with the Royal Navy can be found at the National Archives.

 Because Joseph’s body was lost at sea, he is officially commemorated on the Portsmouth Naval Memorial, as well as on a plaque in Beckminster Methodist Church, Penn Fields.
+He was mentioned in the Midland Counties Express on 21 November 1914.
 His name is also apparently remembered on the family grave in St Philip’s churchyard, Penn Fields, together with that of his 17-day-old son, Joseph Jellicoe Lymn, who died on 17 September 1914.